 Hawaii's Dislocated Workers Act augments the federal Worker Adjustment and Retraining Notification Act (WARN Act) by protecting employees from unexpected layoffs as a result of closings, divestitures, partial closings, and relocations (HI Rev. Stat.
 Sec.
 394B-1 et seq.).
 Employers must comply with both federal and state laws, if applicable.
-In addition, the state's dislocated worker law also provides coverage similar to the federal Workforce Investment Act (WIA).
+In addition, the state's dislocated worker law also provides coverage similar to the federal Workforce Innovation and Opportunity Act (WIOA).

 Under Hawaii law, covered establishments (industrial, commercial, or other business entities) with 50 or more employees in the preceding 12-month period must provide at least 60 days' advance notice of a divestiture, partial closing, closing, or relocation to each affected employee and to the director of the Hawaii Department of Labor and Industrial Relations (HI Rev. Stat.
 Sec.
 394B-9).